-"Attending your local Community Board meetings is a critical pathway to learning about what's happening to the schools, streets, parks, and housing in your community and to making your opinion and voice heard on those issues.
-Joining a Community Board commits you to doing the work to make our City and State governments work for the people, not just the voices in the community with the most money. "
+"Attending your local Community Board meetings is a critical pathway to learning about what's happening to the schools, streets, parks, and housing in your community and to making your opinion and voice heard on those issues."

 "Joining a community board gives individuals the opportunities to see what’s happening in their neighborhoods and allows their voice to be heard on decisions that can affect them directly."